 Symphyla, the garden centipede

-Out of all the animals described on this site, only one has real pest status.
-The garden symphylans, or garden centipedes are reviled by farmers and gardeners across the world for eating the roots of our crops, as well as causing specific and unforgiven damage to Mrs Gertrude Popplewell's lettuce seedlings last year.
-Though she could certainly find comfort in the fact that they prefer rich, fertile soils, with a decent soil structure.
+However, some symphylans, such as the previously mentioned S. immaculata have a real pest status, and reviled by farmers and gardeners across the world for eating the roots of our crops, as well as causing specific and unforgiven damage to Mrs Gertrude Popplewell's lettuce seedlings last year.
+Though she could certainly find comfort in the fact that all symphylans prefer rich, fertile soils, with a decent soil structure.
 Well done Mrs Popplewell.

 Being too small to force their own routes through the soil, symphylans, like most of the other soil mesofauna, make use of gaps, root holes and worm burrows to move around and feed.